amazeeio/drupal-example-simple/TESTING_lando.md

-Lagoon Drupal 8 Simple - php74, nginx, mariadb
+Lando Drupal 8 Simple - php7.4, nginx, mariadb
 ==============================================

 This example exists primarily to test the following documentation: